lschierer/RUT/packages/luke/20050622/no-man-is-an-island.md

 ---

-title: No man is an island
+title: "No man is an island"
 date: 2005-06-22 15:44:44
 tags:
   -  morality-religion